debarshee2004/python_notebook/projects/web_browser/README.md

 - **Event Handling**: Connections between buttons and functions are established using the `clicked` signals.
 For example, clicking the search button triggers the `navigate` function, and the backward and forward buttons are connected to the `back` and `forward` functions of the web browser.

-- **Default URL**: The default web page is set to "https://github.com/debarshee2004" when the application is initialized. *Note:* You can set it to whatever you want.
+- **Default URL**: The default web page is set to [https://github.com/debarshee2004](https://github.com/debarshee2004) when the application is initialized. _Note:_ You can set it to whatever you want.

 ## Screenshots